ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 I believe the key skill is the ability to build graphs explaining how situations between actors play out.
 First, you build a historical graph of past situations, aka by reading history, and connecting the dots by asking 'why'.

 'Why did X do Y'?
 Basically.
 And then once you connect the dots of history in your head, you can now have a better idea of how the situation will play out in the future.
 And akin to connecting to concepts/variables in the deterministic framework, we connect actions to actions in the humanistic framework.
 The atomic unit is the action, aka someone did something.

+Another skill would be _grouping_ or _categorizing_.
+In this case, we can sort actors into groups according to similar contexts/circumstances/actions.
+We can do this in a hierarchical fashion.
+And this lets us look at things in the aggregate.

 <blockquote>